BerkeleyLibrary/waam/README.md

 docker-compose run --rm node run search-index
 ```

+Note: Running the indexer commands is not needed on the live site, since the data there is readonly.

 MySQL database test data is stored in a Docker volume.
 By default, the database container will load the `data/test-data.sql` file to initialize the amms2 database.

 To stop the containers and start from scratch (removing volumes), run: